Brand Shoutouts

 Big Chicken is not the right first franchise for most first-time investors.
 The combination of an emerging system without Item 19 disclosure, a declining AUV trend, three recent closures, and a minimum investment above $680,000 creates a risk profile better suited to operators with prior franchise experience to benchmark against.

-If you are drawn to this brand because of Shaq and because the food is genuinely good — both valid — consider waiting 12–18 months.
+If you are drawn to this brand because of Shaq and because the food is genuinely good, both valid, consider waiting 12–18 months.
 If the next cohort of openings demonstrates AUV stabilization and growth, the investment case strengthens meaningfully.
 The brand is not going away.
 Being second-in is not a disadvantage here.

 Big Chicken has not publicized a formal conversion program.
 Current strategy is focused on new builds and development agreements.

-If you operate an existing fast-casual space and are evaluating Big Chicken as a replacement concept, the kitchen requirements — fryers, holding equipment, sandwich assembly — are standard fast-casual infrastructure.
+If you operate an existing fast-casual space and are evaluating Big Chicken as a replacement concept, the kitchen requirements, fryers, holding equipment, sandwich assembly, are standard fast-casual infrastructure.
 The Cheez-It Mac, shakes, Shaq Snacks, and large-format sandwiches require quality control processes and training depth that should not be underestimated.
 Ask specifically about kitchen labor requirements, throughput targets, the Craveworthy training program, and the virtual brand deployment process during discovery day.

 The fast-casual chicken segment is producing the highest-growth franchise stories in QSR right now.
 Dave's Hot Chicken sold at a $1 billion valuation.
 Slim Chickens is targeting 1,000 domestic units.
 Raising Cane's AUVs reached $6.56 million in 2024.
 The category has structural tailwinds: chicken is America's most-consumed protein, fast-casual premiumization is accelerating, and consumers are paying $14–$18 for quality chicken sandwiches from brands they trust.

 Big Chicken is positioned at the intersection of that category with a celebrity asset that cannot be replicated, a personal origin story that is genuinely compelling, and an institutional infrastructure now in place that did not exist 18 months ago.
 The question is not whether the market exists for what Big Chicken offers.
-The question is whether the operational foundation — post-Craveworthy, post-capital raise, post-VP of Operations hire, post-menu refresh, post-EOS deployment, post-franchisee pruning — can now translate celebrity trial into sustained unit economics.
+The question is whether the operational foundation, post-Craveworthy, post-capital raise, post-VP of Operations hire, post-menu refresh, post-EOS deployment, post-franchisee pruning, can now translate celebrity trial into sustained unit economics.

 In our view, 2026 and 2027 will answer that question definitively.

-- No verified system AUV from the franchisor.
-The ~$1.0 million figure is from Technomic/Restaurant Business — treat it as a third-party estimate. - No AUV breakdown by format type.
-The blended average likely includes non-traditional formats that may not reflect standalone restaurant performance. - No verified unit-level profit margin data.
-Our payback analysis uses a published industry benchmark (8% net margin per Franchise Times).
-Big Chicken-specific figures are not publicly available. - No public disclosure of the specific financial terms of the Craveworthy managing partner agreement or the Branded Hospitality capital raise structure. - No detail on the specific virtual brands deployed to Big Chicken franchise locations or their verified revenue contribution. - No detail on the financial outcomes for the terminated Arkansas franchisee or the South Florida developer whose deal is no longer progressing. - International partnership details in the Middle East and Asia — Halpern has referenced these as 'in progress' with 'more news to come,' but no specifics are publicly available as of April 9, 2026. - No public statements from Big Chicken leadership were available at publication regarding franchisee net margin performance.
-Prospective franchisees should ask specifically about this at discovery day.
+[FRAMEWORK_LIST] AUV data gap: No franchisor-verified revenue figure.
+The ~$1.0M AUV (Technomic/Restaurant Business) is a third-party estimate that likely includes non-traditional venues — arenas and cruise ships — which do not reflect a standalone franchisee's performance.
+Unit-level profit margins: Our payback analysis uses a published industry benchmark (8% net margin per Franchise Times).
+Big Chicken-specific figures are not publicly available.
+Craveworthy and Branded Hospitality financial terms: No public disclosure of the specific financial terms of the Craveworthy managing partner agreement or the Branded Hospitality capital raise structure.
+Virtual brand revenue contribution: No detail on the specific virtual brands deployed to Big Chicken franchise locations or their verified revenue contribution.
+Terminated franchisee outcomes: No detail on the financial outcomes for the terminated Arkansas franchisee or the South Florida developer whose deal is no longer progressing.
+International partnership specifics: Halpern has referenced Middle East and Asia partnerships as 'in progress' with 'more news to come,' but no specifics are publicly available as of April 9, 2026.
+Franchisee net margin performance: No public statements from Big Chicken leadership were available at publication.
+Prospective franchisees should ask specifically about this at discovery day. [/FRAMEWORK_LIST]

 Note: FDD Item 7 investment data in this article references the 2025 FDD filing.
 Prospective franchisees must obtain the current FDD directly from Big Chicken Franchising LLC to verify whether this data has changed.